-The Company was required to make a final payment fee of 7.5%, equaling \$0.8 million, of the funded amount for each of the Term A Loan and Term B Loan on the respective maturity dates.
-These final payment fees were accrued as interest expense over the terms of the loans and recorded in accrued expenses.
+The Company is required to make a final payment fee of 7.5%, equaling \$0.8 million, of the funded amount for each of the Term A Loan and Term B Loan on the respective maturity dates.
+The final payment fees are accrued as interest expense over the terms of the loans and recorded in long-term accrued expenses.